emacstheviking/gnuprolog-json/README.md

 ## Objects

-An object in JSON is presented as a bunch of keys and values within curly braces, in Prolog I have used a function and a KV list liek so:
+An object in JSON is presented as a bunch of keys and values within curly braces, in Prolog I have used a function and a KV list like so:

     obj([key1-value1, key2-value2, ...]).